Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Introduction

 Since their conception, LRMs have been realized in many different ways, going from basic material inclusions \cite{Liu2000a} or plates with cantilever resonators \cite{Claeys2013} to more advanced bio-inspired designs \cite{Murer2023,DalPoggetto2023}.
 Ad-hoc design approaches, often based on simplified metamaterial models, appear to be the most common.
 Where computational resources allow it, shape and/or topology optimization of LRM band gaps has been a popular research topic \cite{Matsuki2014,Krushynska2014,Yang2016,Roca2019,Jung2020,Huo2023,hedayatrasa2018optimization,giraldo2022design}.

 Machine-learning (ML) inverse design has also gained attention in recent years, where the costly finite element (FE) analysis in the design pipeline is replaced by cheaper data-driven surrogate models.
 Generative models such as variational autoencoders (VAEs)~\cite{Kingma2013Auto-EncodingBayes} or generative adversarial networks~\cite{Goodfellow2014GenerativeNets} have recently been used for the design of molecules and metamaterials ~\cite{Gomez-Bombarelli2018AutomaticMolecules, Wang2020DeepSystems, Gurbuz2021GenerativeMetamaterials,vanmastrigt2022machine}.
-While these design strategies still require optimization guided by some learned surrogate model, the on-demand design was also addressed ~\cite{Ma2018a, Pathak2020DeepGenerator,zheng2021data}, i.e. the desired properties of the design are already provided to the model.
-An recent overview highlights the strength of these methods, showing that most of the work is done for one- and two-dimensional structures, leaving the topic of three-dimensional designs open~\cite{he2023AIreview}.
+While these design strategies still require optimization guided by some learned surrogate model, on-demand design was also addressed ~\cite{Ma2018a, Pathak2020DeepGenerator,zheng2021data}, i.e. the desired properties of the design are already provided to the model.
+Several recent overview papers highlight the strength of these methods, showing that most of the work in the field of metamaterials for structural dynamics is done for one- and two-dimensional structures, leaving much to be explored on the topic of three-dimensional designs~\cite{jin2022intelligent,he2023AIreview,cerniauskas2024machine}.

 The main goal of our present work is to further facilitate LRM design by applying generative ML methods.
-To achieve this goal, we focus on the three-dimensional design of resonators.
+More concretely, a practical approach is presented to find suitable resonators that lead to multiple predefined band gaps for bending waves in an elastic beam.
+To achieve this goal, we focus on the three-dimensional design of mechanical resonators.
 This is motivated by the fact that, in an LRM, the metamaterial behavior is determined in the first place by the properties of the individual resonators, rather than their particular spatial arrangement \cite{Deymier2013a, Liu2012a}.
 Similar resonators are assumed to produce similar band gaps even in dissimilar host structures.
 Furthermore, by combining resonator types or exploiting additional modes in a single resonator, multiple band gaps can be created \cite{Claeys2017, Murer2023, Giannini2023}.
-The efficiency of the band gaps, quantified by the imaginary component of the wave number, is defined by the reaction force the resonator exerts on the host structure.
+The efficiency of the band gaps, quantified by the imaginary component of the wave number and its frequency span, is defined by the reaction force the resonator exerts on the host structure.
 This can equivalently be expressed by the dynamic mass at the resonance frequency of interest.